javapathfinder/jpf-wiki-sync/JPF-Google-Summer-of-Code-2021.md

 ## Ideas: [[GSoC 2021 Project Ideas]]

 The Java Pathfinder (JPF) team will apply again as a mentor organization for the [Google Summer of Code](https://summerofcode.withgoogle.com/) (GSoC) program this year 2021.
-The GSoC program, is a program where Google sponsors university students to write code for open source projects at selected mentoring organizations.
+The GSoC program, is a program where Google sponsors student developers to write code for open source projects at selected mentoring organizations.
 Each student is guided by a mentor throughout the program.
-The length of the program is about four months, and it can be done remotely, and it is generally fun.
+The complete length of the program is about three months, which are done remotely, and it is generally fun.
 You can learn about the program rules and your eligibility [here](https://summerofcode.withgoogle.com/rules/).

 ## Java Pathfinder ##